-Dr. Ludwig is a regular on CNN, Headline News and The Fox News Channel where she talks about psychological/lifestyle issues as well as the criminal mind.
-She also appears on national shows such as: ET, TODAY, 20/20, ABC World News, The View, Fox and Friends, The Steve Harvey Show, Wendy Williams, The Bill Cunningham Show, Neil Cavuto, Hannity and Lou Dobbs helping audiences and guests alike to understand the complexities of the human condition.
+Dr. Ludwig is a regular on Nightline, CNN, Headline News and The Fox News Channel where she talks about psychological/lifestyle issues as well as the criminal mind.
+She also appears on national shows such as: ET, TODAY, 20/20, ABC World News, The View, Fox and Friends, The Steve Harvey Show, Wendy Williams, Show, Neil Cavuto, and Charles Payne helping audiences and guests alike to understand the complexities of the human condition.

 Her book, ’Till Death Do Us Part: Love, Marriage and the Mind of the Killer Spouse, written with Matt Birkbeck is published with Atria books.
 It came out March in 2006.

 She is currently on the Medical Advisory Board of Bella Magazine, where she also writes a for their regular Mind and Body column.

 Dr. Ludwig became a psychology contributor for the New York Observer January 2018.